 A number of capital buffers were introduced under CRD IV.
-The current UK countercyclical capital buffer ("CCyB") rate is set at 1%.
-This rate was set on 13th December 2021 and has been binding since 13th December 2022.
+The current UK countercyclical capital buffer ("CCyB") rate is set at 2% and has been binding since July 2023.
 Outside the UK, the CCyB rate is determined by the regulatory authorities in each jurisdiction where the Group has exposures.
-The table below shows the amount of institution-specific CCyB at 31 December.
-In addition, the geographical distribution of credit exposures relevant for the calculation of the CCyB at 31 December 2022 is shown in Table 42 in the Appendix.
+The table below shows the amount of institution-specific CCyB at 31 December 2023.
+In addition, the geographical distribution of credit exposures relevant for the calculation of the CCyB at 31 December 2023 is shown in Table 42 in the Appendix.